 Commercial real estate is one of the two major investment options in the real estate industry.
 The other one is residential property investment, and each of them offers significant profit potential.
-As a result, many investors don’t know whether to invest in a commercial land for sale or focus on renting properties out to families and residents.
+As a result, many investors don’t know whether to invest in commercial land for sale or focus on renting properties out to families and residents.

-This conundrum begs the question, “Which is better between commercial or residential real estate?”
+This conundrum begs the question, “Which is better commercial or residential real estate?”
 You need to understand that each land listing and investment option has its strengths and limitations, and knowing them could help you make a more balanced decision for your use case, depending on your location.

 However, one must remember that this investment option has peculiar risk factors.
 Acquainting yourself with the pros and cons of commercial land investments lets you decide if it’s for you or not.
 This piece will highlight the various relevant points on commercial property investment.

 Below are some of the precise edge commercial properties have over the residential option: